-When surveyors are using a motorized boat or airboat to travel between survey points, the noise generated by the boat may cause birds to stop calling.
-In these situations, surveyors may choose to include a "settling" period of a fixed amount of time (e.g., 1 minute) prior to starting the 5-minute passive count at each point.
+A motorized boat should be used only for accessing survey points when no other method is feasible.
+When observers are using a motorized boat or airboat to travel between survey points, the noise generated by the boat may cause birds to stop calling.
+In these situations, observers may choose to include a "settling" period of a fixed amount of time (e.g., 1 minute) prior to starting the 5-minute passive count at each point.
 Otherwise, we recommend that no settling period be included.
 If a participant includes an initial settling period prior to each survey, the participant should keep that settling period constant among all points and all replicate surveys.
 Furthermore, the participant should include a comment on every data form stating that a settling period during which detections are not recorded must be included.
-If included, make the settling period a part of the written survey protocol and part of the datasheets for that site so that individuals wishing to repeat the effort in future years will know that a settling period was included.
+If included, make the settling period a part of the written survey protocol and part of the datasheets for that site so that observers who repeat the effort in future years will know that a settling period was included.
+The longer the settling period used, the shorter the amount of time available for surveying additional points.